-On the concert stage, he joined the Seattle Symphony for performances of Handel’s Messiah five times as well as for Britten’s Serenade for Tenor, Horn, and Strings and Bach’s Magnificat.
-Mr. McPherson made his national television debut on PBS as the angel Gabriel in Andrew T. Miller’s sacred cantata The Birth Of Christ, recorded in Dublin, Ireland and released by Sony BMG Masterworks, and recently reprised that role in Rome at the special invitation of the Vatican.
-Additionally, as an avid baseball fan, he has sung the National Anthem for his hometown team, the Seattle Mariners, on numerous occasions.
+On the concert stage, he has joined the Seattle Symphony for numerous performances of Handel’s Messiah, Britten’s Serenade for Tenor, Horn, and Strings, Bach’s Magnificat, and the Shepherd in Stravinsky’s Oedipus Rex.
+He has also sung Schumann’s Das Paradies und die Peri with the Mostly Mozart Festival, Rossini’s Stabat Mater with Tuscaloosa Symphony Orchestra, Handel’s Messiah with the Santa Fe Symphony, Haydn’s Creation with Tacoma Master Chorale, Handel’s Judas Maccabeus with Orchestra Seattle, Verdi’s Requiem with Yakima Symphony, Orff’s Carmina burana with the Bremerton Symphony, Handel’s L’allegro, il penseroso, ed il moderato with the Northwest Chamber Orchestra, and further performances of Britten’s Serenade for Tenor, Horn, and Strings with the Mexico City Philharmonic.
+He made his national television debut on PBS as the angel Gabriel in Andrew T. Miller’s sacred cantata The Birth Of Christ, recorded in Dublin, Ireland and released by Sony BMG Masterworks, and reprised that role in Rome at the special invitation of the Vatican.
+Also an avid baseball fan, he has sung the National Anthem for his hometown team, the Seattle Mariners, on numerous occasions.